+You can install up to 16 power supplies.
 Each slot must have either a power supply or a blank installed.
-If you only install two power supplies, you MUST install them in slots 1 and 3.
-Slot one is the slot on the far left.
+You can install them in any slot.

-2.6.1 Cheetah Power Supply Information
+2.7.1 Cheetah Power Supply Information

 Cheetah Power Supplies contain electrical shock hazards and should only be serviced by qualified service personnel with experience in servicing offline switching regulators.